Claiming Payments under the Security of Payment Act (SOP Act) for Building and Construction

 • Other relevant information

-The benefits of adjudication under the SOPA
+The benefits of adjudication under the SOP Act

 Compared to arbitration or court litigation, adjudication has the following benefits: